Surgical Treatment and the Pull-Through Procedure

 This page explains surgical treatments for Hirschsprung disease for educational purposes.
 Your child's pediatric surgeon is the best source for discussing specific procedures and surgical care plans.

-Get notified when new research about Hirschsprung disease is published.
+Get notified when new evidence is published on Hirschsprung disease.